Ch. 3 Academic Affairs

 Terms of office are three years, staggered for the University Libraries and Colleges with more than one member.
 Representatives must have tenure/tenure-track faculty status and will only represent one College.
 Formal joint appointment equivalency can be counted toward tenure/tenture-track representation totals.
 Tenure/tenure-track faculty will be counted on the first class day of the winter semester of the preceding academic year.

-UAS Student Membership: The Student Senate selects five members, including the Student Senate President and four representatives in accordance with written Student Senate constitution and bylaws.
+UAS Student Membership: The Student Senate selects five members, including the Student Senate President and four representatives, one of which shall be a graduate student, in accordance with written Student Senate constitution and bylaws.
 Student members serve one-year terms.

 UAS Administrative Membership: The Provost and designees, and the Deans (of any rank) are members exofficio, non-voting.